mybizna/mybizna-wp-core/README.md

 ## About Mybizna

-Mybizna is an open-source ERP (Enterprise Resource Planning) solution for Laravel.
+Mybizna is an open-source ERP (Enterprise Resource Planning) solution for Wordpress.
 It is developed using laravel which is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.

 ## Core Components